Skip to content

 Medtronic Status and Commands

 Medtronic status and commands are found in the Pump Settings screen shown in the graphic below.
-The top section is configured at the time the pump is connected to Loop.
+The bottom section with Pump ID, Firware Version and Region is configured at the time the pump is connected to Loop.
 You cannot edit those lines.

 Medtronic Pump Settings screen